-The WidePoint NFI PKI exists to facilitate trusted electronic business transactions for Subscribers who may be human (individuals, business representatives, State and Local Government employees, etc.) or devices (relying parties, organization applications and devices).
-This WidePoint NFI PKI CPS describes the following:
+The WidePoint NFI PKI exists to facilitate trusted electronic business transactions for Subscribers who may be human (individuals, business representatives, State and Local Government employees, etc) or devices (relying parties, organization applications and devices).
+This WidePoint NFI CPS describes the following:

-- Roles, responsibilities, and relationships among the CAs, Registration Authorities (RAs), Certificate Manufacturing Authorities (CMAs), Repositories, Subscribers, Relying Parties, and the Policy Authority (PA) (referred to collectively herein as "Program Participants") authorized to participate in the PKI described by the WidePoint NFI CP. - The primary obligations and operational responsibilities of the Program Participants - The rules and requirements for the issuance, acquisition, management, and use of WidePoint NFI PKI certificates to verify digital signatures
+- Roles, responsibilities, and relationships among the CAs, Registration Authorities (RAs), Repositories, Subscribers, Relying Parties, and the Policy Authority (PA) (referred to collectively herein as "Program Participants") authorized to participate in the PKI described by the WidePoint NFI CP. - The primary obligations and operational responsibilities of the Program Participants - The rules and requirements for the issuance, acquisition, management, and use of WidePoint NFI certificates to verify digital signatures

-The WidePoint NFI PKI CPS describes the operations of the WidePoint NFI PKI and the services that the WidePoint NFI PKI provides.
+The WidePoint NFI CPS describes the operations of the WidePoint NFI PKI and the services which the WidePoint NFI PKI provides.